Cheng-Yan-2909/YummyPi/docs/Dunder/the-list/index.md

 has_children: false
 ---

+You can search or use AI to get the latest set of dunder methods and descriptions.

 ### Object Initialization and Cleanup
 * __new__(cls, ...): Handles object creation.
 * __init__(self, ...): Handles object initialization.